How do skeptics "know"

 Dual-representation view of knowledge

 The skepticism in the field of epistemology has never lacked advocates and attackers.
-In order to defend skepticism and answer the question of how skeptics can have knowledge, this paper first constructs a enhanced version of the "Brain-in-a-Vat" modelto defend skepticism, and analyzes it to argue that the sensitivity principle, security principle, and contextualism of knowledge cannot completely dismiss the challenge from the enhanced version of the "Brain-in-a-Vat" model of skepticism.
-But this does not mean that skeptics cannot have knowledge.
-By constructing the paradoxical propositions P1: I don't know that the skeptic's hypothesis is wrong; and P2: I have perceptual knowledge of the external world, a new solution is proposed from the perspective of knowledge representation: a representation theory of knowledge about mental states is held when adhering to proposition P1, and a representation theory of knowledge about symbolism is held when adhering to proposition P2.
-These two representational theories succeed in explaining how skeptics can “know” while maintaining skeptical intuitions.
+In order to defend skepticism and answer the question of how skeptics can have knowledge, this article offers a two-step response to the perennial skeptical challenge.
+First, it strengthens Putnam’s classical “brain-in-a-vat (BIV)” scenario by adding both horizontal variation and vertical simulation-depth, thereby generating an Enhanced-BIV model that systematically defeats the three most influential anti-skeptical strategies—sensitivity, safety, and contextualism.
+Second, by constructing paradoxical propositions P1: I don’t know that the skeptic’s hypothesis is wrong; and P2: I have perceptual knowledge of the external world, the paper explains how skeptics can nevertheless possess knowledge by distinguishing two independent representational schemes.
+A representation theory of knowledge about mental states is held when adhering to proposition P1, and a representation theory of knowledge about symbolism is held when adhering to proposition P2.
+This Dual-Representation View (DRV) dissolves the apparent contradiction without appealing to practical stakes and thereby differs decisively from pragmatic encroachment, knowledge-first contextualism, and structural skepticism.
+The DRV succeed in explaining how skeptics can “know” while maintaining skeptical intuitions.

 BOYD, K. “Pragmatic encroachment and epistemically responsible action”.
 Synthese, 193, pp. 2721-2745, 2016.